seanmull/vimwiki/index.md

 ## Done

+- [X] Gather info on talking to [EDD regarding getting access to account](EDD regarding getting access to account)
 - [X] Send message to mary letting her know what I am doing
 - [X] Remember to update the production biggie-smalls with ingestion
 - [X]   (Check to see if this problem is in the other branch) Fix bug with ingestion script